Code-Institute-Submissions/MSP2_art_resource/README.md

 ### Structure
 The information structure is led by the Museum's API data structures.
 A class of found works are identified by their individual, key field 'object id's' and so can be stored as such for further display.
-The information structure of these objects have been documented by the Museums API on their [page](https://metmuseum.github.io/).
+The information structure of these objects have been documented by the Museum's API on their [page](https://metmuseum.github.io/#object).

 ### Skeleton